Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Score Improvement Guarantee & Refunds

 For example, you have to send them an official GMAT score from your first take within a couple weeks of starting your prep work with them, and you need to complete certain amounts of material.
+So check the fine print on these requirements.

 Verdict: Target Test Prep GMAT Prep Course Review